klahrich/chiefhustler/content/diary/9-closing-aimia.md

 ---
-title: "Closing the loop on Aimia and Energy"
+title: "#9 - Closing the loop on Aimia and Energy"
 date: 2022-01-08T22:53:34-05:00
 draft: false
 categories: ["random"]